Between the Lines (musical)

-Between the Lines is a musical based on the novel of the same name, with music and lyrics by Elyssa Samsel and Kate Anderson, and a book by Timothy Allen McDonald.
+Between the Lines is a musical based on the novel of the same name, written by Jodi Picoult, with music and lyrics by Elyssa Samsel and Kate Anderson, and a book by Timothy Allen McDonald.
+The musical follows 17-year-old Delilah as she struggles to balance fitting in at her new school and a romance with a prince who is another world away.

 Productions

-Between the Lines had its world premiere production at Kansas City Repetory Theatre.
+Between the Lines had its world premiere production at Kansas City Repertory Theatre.
 It opened on September 15, 2017, following previews from September 8.
 It played a limited run to October 1, 2017.
 Arielle Jacobs played the lead role of Delilah.

 The show was scheduled to open Off-Broadway at the Tony Kiser Theatre in May 2020.
-The production was delayed twice, first to 2021, and then to 2022 due to the Covid-19 Pandemic.
+The production was delayed twice, first to 2021, and then to 2022 due to the COVID-19 pandemic.
 Between the Lines began previews on June 15, 2022, with an official opening on July 11.
-It was schedule to play until October 2, 2022, but closed early on September 11.
+It was scheduled to play until October 2, 2022, but closed early on September 11.
 A cast recording was released on January 13, 2023.